My Honest Review of The Google Project Management Certification

 What jobs can I get with this certification?

-Having this certification will help you with any role that you apply to since project management is a relevant skill for any role.
+Having this certification will help you with any role that you apply to since project management is a fundamental skill all employees can benefit from.

 That being said, here’s a list of job titles that this certification is particularly beneficial for:

-Project Manager, Project Coordinator, Project Assistant, Operations Manager, Operations Associate, Program Manager, Scrum Master, Project Associate, Project Analyst, Project Administrator, Technical Project Manager
+Project Manager, Project Coordinator, Project Assistant, Operations Manager, Operations Associate, Program Manager, Scrum Master, Project Associate, Project Analyst, Project Administrator, Technical Project Manager, Business Analyst

 How much does it cost?